razilo/razilobind/README.md

 ## Whats Supported?

 Propert browsers are fully supported in their evergreen state, IE is supported down to IE9 through polyfills.
+Please ensure when compiling using babel, that you compile with the es2015-loose preset.
+This engine uses parent classes and constructors, as such IE support requires a compile that supports this, for IE9 up to EDGE you must use the es2015-loose preset in your package file.

 ## What are the Dependancies?